nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/advanced_modes/raw_tx_operation.rst

 The following table lists the shell commands and network management APIs used to switch the primary modes of operation needed for raw packet transmission.

-.. list-table:: Wi-Fi raw packet transmission network management APIs for primary mode of operation
+.. list-table:: Wi-Fi® raw packet transmission network management APIs for primary mode of operation
    :header-rows: 1

    * - Network management APIs